sorachan/kde-browser-widget/README.md

 Now I'll just need to figure out how to get this to the KDE folks, I'd love to contribute my work :)

+*Note:* I hope I haven't violated any design principles, this was my first time working with Plasmoids, or QML in general…

 ## Before

 ![screenshot of the original widget](https://i.imgur.com/nqsJxmj.jpg)